krushj/learn-angular/README.md

 ---

-## Phase 2 — Core Angular Concepts
+## Phase 2 — Advanced Angular Concepts

 7. Dependency Injection (DI)
    - What is DI?